polca/premise/docs/development/documentation-audit.rst

 * Python requires 3.10 or newer in ``pyproject.toml``; the former 3.9 statement
   has been corrected.
 Brightway extras are documented using their declared dependency constraints.
-* Public database orchestration is implemented in ``premise/new_database.py``.
+* Public database creation is implemented in ``premise/new_database.py``.
   The obsolete ``premise.ecoinvent_modification.NewDatabase`` autodoc target has been replaced.
 The build imports the real package.
-* Inventory inspection, transactions and explicit materialization were checked against ``premise/inventory_store.py`` and the public NewDatabase methods.
+* Inventory inspection, transactions and copying inventories into dictionaries were checked against ``premise/inventory_store.py`` and the public NewDatabase methods.
 * The sector update order and accepted method names were checked against ``NewDatabase.update``.
 Single-sector calls do not imply a full scenario